Our Services

 Published on: 5/6/2026

-Under doctor supervision, use a high-quality, locally sourced bee pollen supplement starting at 1/8 teaspoon with food and gently increase the dose while tracking any allergic or digestive reactions.
-Pause and seek immediate medical advice if you develop hives, breathing difficulty, throat swelling or severe gastrointestinal symptoms.
+Under medical supervision, start with a high-quality, locally sourced bee pollen supplement at just 1/8 teaspoon taken with food.
+Gradually increase the dose while carefully monitoring for allergic or digestive reactions.
+Stop immediately and seek emergency care if you experience hives, difficulty breathing, throat swelling, or severe gastrointestinal symptoms.

 Bee pollen has grown in popularity as a natural aid for seasonal allergies.
 While some people report relief, it's crucial to approach bee pollen thoughtfully and under medical guidance.
 This article explains what bee pollen is, how it might help, safety considerations, dosing guidelines, and when to consult a physician.